FonderElite/NeutronDevs/README.md

 # What is Neutron Nation?
 >Neutron Nation is a discord group made by WarenGonzaga, a full stack developer and a freelancer.
->Its a discord group in which individuals such as beginners, intemediates and proffesionals discuss and learn from one another
+>Its a discord group in which individuals such as beginners, intemediates and proffesionals discuss and learn from one another.
 </hr>